myafka/HN-API-Docs/Getting started.md

 <h1>Getting started</h1>

 You can use this API to get information from the site https://news.ycombinator.com/newest.
-For example, a list of the most popular stories or the title and url of a stories.
+For example, a list of the most popular stories or the title and URL of a story.

 The examples in this guide are written in Python 3.
 You can use any programming language to work with the API.